xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 	sudo cp *.py /usr/local/lib/python2.7/dist-packages/
 	sudo cp _*.so /usr/local/lib/python2.7/dist-packages/

-Note: the location of the python library changes between versions of Ubuntu, and obviously across distributions.
+.. note:: The location of the python library changes between versions of Ubuntu, and
+    obviously across distributions.
 In case you do not want to copy the python interface around, append the build directory to the :envvar:`$PYTHONPATH` environment variable.

 Combinatorial BLAS (CombBLAS) 1.4
 ----------------------------------